The Power of the Lever | Simple Machines Series Part 1 of 7

 • Ancient builders could move giant stones.

-• You can still open a paint tin with a spoon today!
+• You can open a paint tin with a spoon!

 👉 This all links back to the science of forces: a lever proves that even a small push or pull can create a big change — that’s force in action!